How can you help?

 How about an updated version of an old fashioned community get together?
 In this case, get a few close friends and families together and bake or cook big quantities of food to take home.
 Spaghetti, pasta, cakes, pies.
 Put the teens outside on washing the cars, doing lawn work, cleaning gutters.
 Everyone works and plays and eats together.
 The friendship will be well worth the cost and time to all concerned.

-If you can't help financially, offer to type up letters and resumes for them, job search on the net for them, and put the word out to everyone you know that you have a friend who's available.
+If you can't help financially, offer to type up letters and resumes for them, job search on the internet for them, and put the word out to everyone you know that you have a friend who's available.

 Having a husband who has been laid off and out of work for 3 and a half months now, I can speak from our own situation.
 The fact that you don't have a lot extra but are still willing to help your friends in their time of crisis means more than you'll ever know.